-Another Daring Gourmet original, coming up with a name for this was super fun!
-I finally arrived at something both poetic and whimsical.
-What do you think?
-“Creamy Fettuccine with Shiitake and Porcini.”
+Coming up with a name for this was super fun!
+I thought I’d go for something that rolls off the tongue and rhymes.
+How about this: “Creamy Fettuccine with Shiitake and Porcini.”
 (Shiitake is pronounced “shi-taw-kee.
 Porcini is pronounced “por-chee-nee”).
 Now, say it two times in a row.
+See what I mean?
+Fun! :)

 I picked up some beautiful fresh shiitake mushrooms from my local Asian supermarket.
 If you haven’t been to your local Asian store, I highly recommend it.
 These mushrooms are typically far cheaper in an Asian store than elsewhere.
 For example, I bought these for just $4.49/lb at the Asian store.
 At the local produce store they sell for $19.99/lb!
-As another example, you pay about $3-4 for a small plastic container of 5 3-inch lemongrass stalk pieces.
-I bought 4 2 ft. stalks of lemongrass at the Asian store for a total of $1.24!
-(Now I just need to find a way to use all of it!)
+And that’s often true for a number of things.

 Slice them about 1/4 inch thick.